bomonike/bomonike.github.io/dns-ip-firewalls.md

 1. assigned <strong>IP addresses</strong>.
 1. Such associations are registered by the domain owners within the <strong>Domain Name System registrars</strong> (such as GoDaddy).

-   BTW, there are two types of IP addresses registered today.
+   BTW, there are two types of IP addresses registered:

-1. DNS was created in 1987 with "<strong>-type A</strong>" records defining IPv4 addresses of 32-bits common to electronics at the time.
+1. DNS was created in 1987 with "<strong>type A</strong>" records defining IPv4 addresses of 32-bits common to electronics at the time.
-1. In 1995, processsing of AAAA type <a href="#IPv6">IPv6</a> was added to handle addresses up to 128-bit (16 byte) binary addresses.
+1. In 1995, processsing of AAAA type <a href="#IPv6">IPv6</a> was added to handle binary addresses up to 128-bit (16 byte).
-1. On the internet browser or other apps, IPv4 addresses are routed using the ARP (Address Request Protocol).

 1. DNS Registrars <strong>propagate</strong> these DNS records into
 1. <strong>Authoritative Name Servers</strong> around the world answering DNS queries.